We Love Guest Posts - Don't You?

 Manzanita - By Liz Lamoreux

-One of my favorite moments at the retreats I host is when the women begin to arrive and I watch them relax into this new space, into the circle that has gathered from so many corners of the country and sometimes the world.
+One of my favourite moments at the retreats I host is when the women begin to arrive and I watch them relax into this new space, into the circle that has gathered from so many corners of the country and sometimes the world.

 The conversations always begin with questions of where you’re from and how you learned about this retreat all about self-care and mindfulness, but soon they turn to deeper topics.
 I watch these women shed the many roles they play and come to the realization that here, in this safe space along the ocean in Manzanita, Oregon, they can just be themselves.